amy-tabb/video-beamer-mwe/README.md

 \movie[label=show3, height = 6cm, poster, autostart, showcontrols]{\includegraphics[height = 6cm]{\imagepath/Potato-poster.png}}{\imagepath/Potato.mp4}
 ````

-includes an image `Potato-poster.png` over the region reserved for the video, and the video is `Potato.mp`.
+includes an image `Potato-poster.png` over the region reserved for the video, and the video is `Potato.m4p`.
 All the options are specified for `\movie` are specified in [Beamer user guide](http://www.ctan.org/tex-archive/macros/latex/contrib/beamer/doc/beameruserguide.pdf), and I have had different results depending on the .pdf viewer.

 *If you are having compilation problems, note, that I usually install all of the texlive packages.*